Selecting a Fleet Management Solution

 The price of live tracking systems is subsidized by the monthly fee that goes with them.
 This keeps the capital investment lower.

-A second disadvantage is that there is not cellular coverage in all areas.
-At times you will be paying a monthly subscription fee and not be able to track your vehicles in real time.
+A second disadvantage is that there is no cellular coverage in all areas.
+At times you will be paying a monthly subscription fee and not be able to track your vehicles in real-time.
 This is just part of how the technology works, very much like a cell phone.

 Which cellular network is best?